 ...then you may wish to refinance your property to make financial profit.
 Refinancing means to re-negotiate (i.e. to change the contract of) an existing mortgage in some fashion.
 This can be done, for example, for the following purposes:

 If you decide to refinance DURING THE TERM...

 ...and your current mortgage is Open, you can refinance (by switching to another lender - a lender which offers you the best conditions) without any penalty.

-But if your current mortgage is Closed, then you may have to pay a penalty to the curent lender for repaying the mortgage before the end of the term.
+But if your current mortgage is Closed, then you may have to pay a penalty to the current lender for repaying the mortgage before the end of the term.
 The penalty to fully prepay the mortgage may outweigh the benefits of refinancing with another lender - the cost of the penalty may be more than the amount saved by refinancing at a lower rate.
-I can help you to make a decision using financial calculations.
+We can help you to make a decision using financial calculations.

 Please refer to Permissions to Pay Off Mortgage Faster for more details.

 Article by John Hester in AreaOfEntrepreneurs.com: